impleotv/klvstreamer-release/README.md

 ## License

-**KlvStreamer** is a node locked software.
-In order to get the license, please install it and fill an [online form](https://docs.google.com/forms/d/e/1FAIpQLSd_XW6bDsFce1G1cpds4gMQNlwNax0CvkWzcMbscxZ5rLaIbA/viewform), providing the ***Node Info*** string (IMPORTANT!!!) for the target machine.
+**KlvStreamer** is a node-locked software.
+In order to get the license, please install it and fill out an [online form](https://docs.google.com/forms/d/e/1FAIpQLSd_XW6bDsFce1G1cpds4gMQNlwNax0CvkWzcMbscxZ5rLaIbA/viewform), providing the ***Node Info*** string (IMPORTANT!!!) for the target machine.
 ***Node Info*** string can be found at ***Options->License***, as shown below.

 ![NodeInfo string](images/license.png)